Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Pregnancy: Safe alternative without systemic absorption

-Unlike cortisone, which primarily has an anti-inflammatory effect, atopic dermatitis creams without cortisone address the root causes of the impaired skin barrier.
+Unlike cortisone, which primarily has an anti-inflammatory effect, cortisone-free neurodermatitis creams address the root causes of the disturbed skin barrier.
 They pursue a holistic approach:

-- Moisturizing: Intensive hydration of the upper skin layers
+- Moisturization: Intensive hydration of the upper skin layers

 - Barrier repair: Rebuilding the natural protective function

-- Anti-inflammatory: Gentle, herbal soothing of irritated skin
+- Anti-inflammatory: Gentle, plant-based soothing of irritated skin

-- Itch relief: cooling and soothing without habituation
+- Itch relief: Cooling and soothing without habituation effect

-In our H4H Naturals formulations, we combine these proven active ingredients with innovative botanical extracts.
-We're particularly proud of our CO₂ extracts from hemp seeds, which are rich in omega-3 and omega-6 fatty acids—essential for a healthy skin barrier.
+In our H4H Naturals formulations, we combine these proven active ingredients with innovative plant extracts.
+We are particularly proud of our CO₂ extracts from hemp seeds, which are rich in omega-3 and omega-6 fatty acids – essential for a healthy skin barrier.

-"When developing our soothing itching cream, we ensure that every ingredient is dermatologically tested and suitable for sensitive skin.
-Our customers often report that they have finally found a cream they can use daily without worry." – Jiri Studnicky
+"In developing our soothing cream for itching, we ensure that every ingredient is dermatologically tested and suitable for sensitive skin.
+Our customers often report that they have finally found a cream they can use daily without worrying." – Jiri Studnicky

-The debate about natural versus synthetic ingredients is complex.
-Our experience shows that a well-considered combination often produces the best results:
+The discussion about natural versus synthetic ingredients is complex.
+In our experience, a well-thought-out combination often yields the best results:

 - Synergistic active ingredient complexes